 - February 2011 - ED GARLAND, JANA HARRIS, AND KRISTEN WRIGHT NOVAY OBTAIN ACQUITTAL OF EX-VA DOCTOR CHARGED WITH SEXUAL ASSAULT IN FEDERAL CASE

-- May 2010 - ED GARLAND AND JOHN GARLAND OBTAIN DISMISSAL OF ALL MURDER AND ARSON CHARGES IN DAHLMAN CASE
+- May 2010 - ED GARLAND AND JOHN GARLAND OBTAIN DISMISSAL OF ALL MURDER AND ARSON CHARGES

 - September 2009 - DAVID TUSZYNSKI PREVAILS IN DECISION ON MEDICAL RECORDS PRIVACY